diogoalex01/FEUP-PLOG/README.md

 ## Known Issues

-* Moving a Piece to its current position
-* Error messages are not totally accurate
+* Error messages are not totally accurate (inheritance)
 * Current Player's color not displayed correctly